 A glowing example of cultural differences in scent perception comes from a luxury men’s clothing store in Hong Kong known as PYE.
 The very expensive iris molecule combined with the dry paper scent of papyrus is a boon to business in China, but it would have been a disaster in the USA, where such an aroma is connected with the scents of baby powder and laundry detergent.
 Scent is also generational because most of our scent memories are formed in our childhoods.

 Our Expertise In The Creation of Signature Scents

 If that old adage, practice makes perfect, has any truth to it, our perfume innovators are already there and have been for many years.
 After more than seven decades, our perfumers and chemists are flawless in their creation of unique perfumes, which are used both as signature fragrances and as ingredients for product lines involving cosmetics, soaps, shampoos, lotions, candles and a host of other diverse applications.

 Scent branding represents the creation of a consumer experience that coalesces with the art of fragrance and science.
 It is fitting that this doesn’t even sound easy, but for the experts at Alpha Aromatics, the task represents just another day at the office.

-Call our team today and get started on the creation of the perfect signature scent for your product line, whatever it may be.
+Call today and get started on the creation of the perfect signature scent for your product line, whatever it may be.